se5a/AuroraSaveMod/SaveMod/SaveModReadMe.txt

 find and select "GClass0" (this is the obfusicated "Game" class) find "method_52()" right click "method_52()" and click "edit method" (don't edit class here, it's way too big).
-Edit the method to be the same as the provided method_52 (you can remove the stopwatch and event log stuff, or make it so it only calls the below two functions:
+Edit the method to be the same as the provided method_52: (three lines before the try statement and five after the catches) Click Compile. find and edit "method_324": just calling the SaveGameMethod.SaveFreq method here in the do while loop. leave this out if you don't want to autosave.
-SaveData save = SaveGameMethods.SaveToMemory(this);
-SaveGameMethods.SaveToSQLDatabase(this, save);
+Click Compile.
 In dnspy click File -> Save All dialog change the file name to "AuroraSaveMod.exe" or whatever, maybe don't overwrite your deobfusicated one incase you mess up.
 *Copy* your AuroraDB.db and name the copy "AuroraQSDB.db" (save mod needs a copy of the database to save into) You can then close dnSpy and run AuroraSaveMod.exe as you would normal aurora. or you can debug while in dnSpy. if doing the later, ensure you've opened the version you saved in the previous step (dnSpy is a bit dumb and still runs the origional) maybe right click the origional aurora.exe and click "Remove" then add the new one in so you don't get confused.

-Issues:
-AuroraQSDB.db is larger than the "normal" save and also has problems loading.
-I've messed something up with the sql bit.
-Still need to implement "Save every ingame %timespan%" or whatever.